Relintai/pandemonium_engine_docs/05_engine_development/01_compiling/02_introduction_to_the_buildsystem.md

 ## Export templates

-Official export templates are downloaded from the Pandemonium Engine site:
+Official export templates can be downloaded from [here](https://github.com/Relintai/pandemonium_engine/releases).
-`pandemoniumengine.org ( https://pandemoniumengine.org/ )`.
-However, you might want
-to build them yourself (in case you want newer ones, you are using custom modules, or simply don't trust your own shadow).
+However, you might want to build them yourself (in case you want newer ones, you are using custom modules, or simply don't trust your own shadow).

 If you download the official export templates package and unzip it, you